Four Beautiful Buddhist Teachings about Love

 1. Unconditional goodness

-- With love, this is especially true, because it is at the level of the couple where unconditional goodness should be most clearly expressed and needed.
+When it comes to love, this is especially true, because it’s where unconditional goodness should be most clearly expressed and needed.

-- Being a respectful couple, worrying about each other’s welfare, and finding a personal balance by being noble in your actions and words is a value neither of you should neglect.
+Being a respectful couple and caring for each other’s welfare while finding a personal balance by being noble in your actions and words is a value neither of you should neglect.

 2. The capacity for joy and happiness for the person you love

-Love, when it is true, mature, and wise, will never bring sorrow or tears.
-The person who wants to make you happy will never make you cry.
+Love, when it’s true, is mature and wise and will never bring sorrow or tears.
+The person who wants to make you happy should never make you cry.

-- The texts of Buddhism remind us that in order to love someone you have to observe them and find out what makes them happy.
+Buddhist texts remind us that in order to love someone, you have to observe them and find out what makes them happy.

-- This understanding becomes the road where two people meet, and to further this mutual understanding you should be able to enjoy your time together, talking with joy, watching in silence to also delve into the concerns of your soul.
+This understanding becomes the road on which two people meet.
+To further this mutual understanding, you should be able to enjoy your time together, whether it be talking with joy or observing in silence.

-At the same time, Buddhism also reminds us that we need to be happy in solitude before entering a relationship.
+At the same time, Buddhist teachings also remind us that we need to be about to enjoy solitude before entering a relationship.
 Only calm and happy hearts are able to give the best of themselves.

-Compassion must be understood as a noble and sincere desire to alleviate the suffering of another person, especially the one they love.
+Compassion should be understood as a noble and sincere desire to alleviate the suffering of another person.

-- You must learn to observe, to develop the empathy that enables your eyes to read another’s soul.
-As you can already guess, this spiritual approach also invites you to learn to meditate.
+You must learn to observe and to develop the empathy that enables your eyes to read another’s soul.
+As you may already guess, this spiritual approach also invites you to learn to meditate.